-Select the number (on a scale of 1 - 3) that best describes your situation for each item or issue.
-You can total your scores if you wish to get a big picture of the situation.
-Lower scores indicate less manageable situations -- situations requiring additional support beyond the primary caregiver -- and higher scores indicate situations that may be more readily managed.
+Select the numbered statement (statements are rated on a scale of 1 - 3) that best describes your situation for each item below.
+You can total your scores by adding the numbers of the selected statement.
+This will give you a big picture of the caregiving situation.
+Lower scores indicate situations that are less manageable -- that is situations that require additional support beyond that provided by the primary caregiver.
+Higher scores indicate situations that may be more readily managed.

 Hannah Kalil is 83 years old, and lives by herself in upstate New York.
 She